 Ever wondered how the items on the aisle of the supermarkets are always placed according to what you usually look to buy primarily?
 Or seen traffic lights that change their functionality based on the traffic volume and congestion, and not just repeat themselves like an endless loop without meaning?
-Intelligence is no more just a human behaviour.
-Today’s technology has turned systems that once depended on external conditioning to now be self learning and intelligent.
+Intelligence is no more just human behavior.
+Today’s technology has turned systems that once depended on external conditioning to now be self-learning and intelligence.
 This so-called magic has been made possible by the revolutionary multi-layer technology called the Internet of Things or simply, IoT.

 This makes the system extremely efficient and reliable in nature.
-Of course, there is a user interface that helps monitor and facilitate the process with any input changes, if need be.
-The flexibility and dynamicity of the system is why it is termed ‘Smart’ in nature.
+Of course, there is a user interface that helps monitor and facilitates the process with any input changes, if need be.
+The flexibility and dynamicity of the system are why it is termed ‘Smart’ in nature.

 The application of IoT with AI, just like in other sectors, is changing the game majorly in the agricultural sector as well.
-IoT is like a star player for the AgTech team; it brings in the much needed efficiency and preciseness, and is extremely reliable.
-IoT integrated agriculture can be commonly termed as Smart Farming.
-This type of hi-tech farming takes a capital intensive approach, thus making it sustainable for the future.
-The usage of such systems not only can target large, conventional farming operations but also uplift other modern types of farming such as organic farming, vertical farming etc, enhancing transparency in farm decision making.
+IoT is like a star player for the AgTech team; it brings in the much-needed efficiency and preciseness and is extremely reliable.
+IoT in agriculture can be commonly termed Smart Farming.
+This type of hi-tech farming takes a capital-intensive approach, thus making it sustainable for the future.
+The usage of such systems not only can target large, conventional farming operations but also uplift other modern types of farming such as organic farming, vertical farming, etc., enhancing transparency in farm decision-making.

-Smart Farming based on IoT involves the usage of different kinds of sensors that monitor the field based on weather data, soil moisture, light intensity, humidity, temperature etc. Farmers can also control water flow, optimise inputs to the field and treatments based on the action suggested by these systems.
-Let’s explore into some of the most used IoT applications in agriculture next.
+Smart Farming based on IoT involves the usage of different kinds of sensors that monitor the field based on weather data, soil moisture, light intensity, humidity, temperature, etc. Farmers can also control water flow, and optimize inputs to the field and treatments based on the action suggested by these systems.
+Let’s explore some of the most used IoT applications in agriculture next.

 The AgTech market is booming, thanks to the smart solutions that function based on Precision Farming .
-SmartFarm Plus, a complete farm data management solution by CropIn, is one such excellent example.
+SmartFarm Plus, a complete farm data management solution by Cropin, is one such excellent example.
 Handling data of large farms is quite a challenge and there lies a bigger error probability.
-Building insights on the collected data is of utmost importance for better decision making.
+Building insights on the collected data is of utmost importance for better decision-making.
 SmartFarm Plus uses IoT integration for data collection and can also be implemented into large plantations where the data to be collected is humongous in nature.
-Managing multi cropping plots independently can also be achieved since the plans can be customised based on multiple crops.
+Managing multi-cropping plots independently can also be achieved since the plans can be customized based on multiple crops.

-Many solutions in the AgTech market have realised the wonders of IoT integration with Artificial Intelligence and the outstanding results their union can bring into their solutions.
-CropIn is one such AgTech leader who is now integrating drones and IoT into its AI-based smart solutions.
-CropIn is consistently working on innovating its solutions and in the nearest future will be bringing this technology into reality with its products.
+Many solutions in the AgTech market have realized the wonders of IoT integration with Artificial Intelligence and the outstanding results their union can bring into their solutions.
+Cropin is one such AgTech leader who is now integrating drones and IoT into its AI-based smart solutions.
+Cropin is consistently working on innovating its solutions and in the nearest future will be bringing this technology into reality with its products.

 To learn more talk to our Solution Expert today!